Cinnamon Bay Plantation

 Cinnamon Bay Plantation is an approximately 300 acre property situated on the north central coast of Saint John in the United States Virgin Islands adjacent to Cinnamon Bay.
 The land, part of Virgin Islands National Park, was added to the United States National Register of Historic Places on July 11, 1978.
 Archaeological excavations of the land document ceremonial activity of the Taínos, as well as historic remains of plantation ruins.

 History

 Early inhabitants

 Archaeological evidence shows that the first inhabitants of the Virgin Islands were Ortoiroid people, who began their migration into the Antilles from the Orinoco River basin in South America about 2000 BC.
 The historic Arawak people migrated to the area over a period of many centuries and engaged in the first agriculture on the land.
-Archaeological excavations confirm a Classic Taino culture at Cinnamon Bay.
+Archaeological excavations confirm a Classic Taíno culture at Cinnamon Bay.

 Plantation era

 Starting in the 1680s, prior to any formal colonization, the land along the shoreline of the north central coast of Saint John was occupied for decades by settlers of diverse nationalities.
 The property was used for maritime activities and cotton production.
 The Danish claimed Saint John on March 25, 1718, and the area along the north central coast from Caneel Bay to Cinnamon Bay was occupied by nine private land owners.
 The Danish established large sugarcane plantations worked by slaves brought from Africa.

 Daniel Jansen and his wife Adriana Delicat were the first land owners to acquire a formal Danish deed for property at Cinnamon Bay.
 Approximate to Jenson's purchase in 1718, a coastal parcel of land was purchased by William Gandy in 1722 and was later bought by Peter Durloo in 1728.
 Durloo was the husband of Daniel Jansen's daughter, Elizabeth.
 Durloo's newly acquired coastal land abutted Jensen's property to the north.
 In 1719, Pieter de Buyck purchased property along the north central coast of the island, east of the Gandy-Durloo land.
 After De Buyck's death in 1728, the land became the property of Abraham Beaudewyn.
 The 1936 tax records show that Jasper Jansen, Daniel and Adriana Jansen's eldest son, owned the De Buyck-Beaudewyn land.
 Despite the short tenure of De Buyck, this locale still carries his name, Peter Bay.
 These three parcels of land – the Jansen, Gandy-Durloo, and De Buyck-Beaudewyn properties – became the consolidated estate later known as Cinnamon Bay Plantation.

 List of new owners of the consolidated property: